Lillian A. Lewis

-Lillian A. Lewis (born in 1869) was the first African-American woman journalist in Boston.
-She started her career in the 1880s with the Boston Advocate, a Black community newspaper, and in the 1890s began writing for the Boston Herald.
-To disguise her gender, she used the pen name "Bert Islew".
+Lillian A. Lewis (born in 1869) was the first African American woman journalist in Boston, Massachusetts.
+She started her career in the 1880s with the Boston Advocate, a Black community newspaper, and began writing for the Boston Herald in the 1890s.
+To disguise her gender, she used the pen name "Bert Islew."

 Background

 Lillian Alberta Lewis was born in 1869 in Boston, Massachusetts.
-She was born at 66 Phillips St. on Beacon Hill in the home of Lewis Hayden, who was a Black abolitionist and master of Boston's Underground Railroad.
+She was born at 66 Phillips Street in Beacon Hill, in the home of Lewis Hayden, who was a Black abolitionist and master of Boston's Underground Railroad.
 She attended the Bowdoin Grammar School, Girls' High School where she graduated in 1886, and Boston Normal School.

-Lewis was a gifted student with a literary bent.
-While still in high school, she took to writing and delivering lectures on subjects such as temperance, usually with a thread of humor running through them.
+Lewis was reportedly a gifted student with an interest in literature.
+While in high school, she began writing and delivering lectures on subjects such as temperance, usually with a thread of humor running through them.
 One lecture that was especially popular was "The Mantle of the Church Covereth a Multitude of Humbugs," which poked fun at pious hypocrisy.

-On August 7, 1901 she married Ernest F. Feurtado, a Jamaican.
+On August 7, 1901, she married Ernest F. Feurtado, a Jamaican.